 How do you get billed for community solar?

-It’s counterintuitive, but in the vast majority of community solar setups, you’ll actually receive two separate electric bills each month once you subscribe to a community solar project – one from your utility (your standard bill) and one from your community solar provider.
+It’s counterintuitive, but in the vast majority of community solar setups, you’ll receive two separate electric bills each month once you subscribe to a project – one from your utility (your standard electric bill) and one from your community solar provider.
 Your utility bill will, for the most part, look pretty normal.
 On the other hand, your community solar bill will summarize your earned credits and what you owe for the credits.
 These charges not only depend on how much your share of the solar farm generated over the billing period, but also your subscription structure.
 Read more about community solar billing to understand the intricacies of this product.

 Benefits of solar for renters